doridori/Pilot/docs/faq.md

 Pilot is also **Presenter-aware**, has plumbing to handle `View` creation and **Presenter mapping** out of the box (which is optional and can be used to trigger Fragment/Activity/Dialog creation also), **survives config-changes and process-death** and has a **queryable** app stack **which can hold scoped data** as well as view-backing-presenters.

+##Q. How can I use this as part of a wider architecture?

+Its pretty flexible as it only really concerns itself with the Presenter and UI layer of the app.
+That said it can be used easily with Clean Architecture approaches.

+[Viper](http://mutualmobile.github.io/blog/2013/12/04/viper-introduction/) for iOS is an example of such an approach.
+Pilot would take the place of Vipers `Wireframe` construct in an architecture such as this.

 ##Q. So where does one put context related android and google play services code in this architecture?

 If your interacting with any system service or something that requires an application context it would make sense to apply some form of DI to make this object available to your consumers anyway.
 If you had a frame in the stack that represented grabbing a location and doing something with it this could be done via your DId location obtainer.